Machine Learning Accelerated Descriptor Design for Catalyst Discovery in CO$_2$ to Methanol Conversion: Results and Discussion

 Ultimately, both AEDs and SAAEDs, available on Zenodo~\cite{dataset}, can serve as material fingerprints.
 The SAAED acts like a materials descriptor, similar to the Magpie descriptor~\cite{Ward2016}, but can be adapted to specific reactions through the choice of adsorbates, offering more detailed and relevant material information.
 Optionally, specific descriptors (AED, SAAED) and general descriptors (like Magpie \cite{Ward2016}) may be combined to enhance the information that might be lacking in ML models from theoretical calculations.

-Both catalyst descriptors are tailored for an extensive search for catalytically active material candidates, yet they omit the effect of support, additives, and preparation procedures that can change the size of the active material nanoparticles and the area of different facets.
-Moreover, our AED descriptor does not take the facet area into account, and is therefore insensitive to morphology changes of the catalysts under reaction conditions.
+Both catalyst descriptors are tailored to perform extensive searches for catalytically active candidates.
+They do not, however, include effects of the support, additives, preparation procedures and operando states that could change the morphology of the catalyst (e.g., nanoparticle sizes or areas of different facets).
+Our proposed AED descriptor does not take the facet area into account, and is therefore insensitive to morphology changes of the catalysts under reaction conditions.
+In principle, a Wulff construction could introduce better facet information.
+However, it also cannot account for support effects, additives or preparation conditions.

+Our methodology facilitates high-throughput screening of metallic catalyst candidates.
+At present, effects of co-operating oxides such as ZnO, In$_2$O$_3$, and ZrO$_2$ that have been observed experimentally, are not considered.
+Such oxides affect the electronic structure and adsorption energy landscape at the metal-oxide interface~\cite{Wang2019_MaZrOx, Cheula2024_DopantsZirconia, lempelto2023, Cannizzaro2023, Beck2024} and should be included in future versions of our descriptor.
+For instance, incorporating general descriptors (e.g., Magpie) for co-catalysts and support materials could provide additional information to decide which active material-support combination should be investigated further in experimental testing.

+Additionally, the choice of adsorbates can also influence the effectiveness of the AED descriptor.
+Our study focuses on four most relevant intermediates, observed on Cu(211) surface~\cite{amann2022}.
+Studies on different materials, such as Ni-ZrO$_2$~\cite{Cannizzaro2023, Gao2022}, suggest that other intermediates or by-products like CO could play an important role in the hydrogenation mechanism.
+Thus, further investigations could extend the set of adsorbates to better capture various reaction paths and therefore material-specific activity.

+Our workflow clusters materials with high CO$_2$ conversion efficiency, but the materials can vary in their selectivity towards methanol or methane \cite{CuGaTOYIR01, bahri2022meta-analysis, PtInMen2019, Dongapure_ChemCatChem23_NiZn, LIU2024NiZr}.
+As the reaction conditions, preparation procedures, or the interaction with support materials seem to affect the selectivity \cite{Dongapure_ChemCatChem23_NiZn, LIU2024NiZr}, our proposed catalyst candidates should thus be tested under various conditions to investigate their optimal selectivity towards methanol.

-To finalize the analysis of our results, the similarity of the SAAED and Wasserstein distances of ZnRh and ZnPt$_3$ to good catalysts in the literature suggests that they could be good catalyst candidates.
+To finalize the analysis of our results, the similarity of the SAAED and Wasserstein distances of ZnRh and ZnPt$_3$ to good catalysts in the literature suggests that they could be potential catalyst candidates.
 As Cu-based catalysts are known for their vulnerability to degradation~\cite{ganesh2014renewable}, it is therefore reasonable to pre-examine these materials also in terms of stability.
 Given the harsh reaction conditions, mainly temperatures around 800~K \cite{bahri2022meta-analysis}, the melting temperature of the catalyst is directly related to the stability of the catalyst.
 The melting temperature of both ZnRh and ZnPt$_3$ is higher than that of pure copper or CuZn~\cite{matproj2013}, suggesting that our new candidates could also be more durable.